Dignity for Transgender People in Custody

 - Jess Braverman, Legal Director

-“Transgender people disproportionately face abuse and harassment in state institutions including jails and prisons, schools, healthcare facilities, and more,” said Jess Braverman, Legal Director at Gender Justice.
+“Transgender people disproportionately face abuse and harassment in state institutions like jails and prisons, schools and health care facilities,” said Gender Justice Legal Director Jess Braverman.
 “Every person in custody deserves to be protected from violence and harassment.
-We need our systems, such as the Department of Corrections, to do better to protect all vulnerable groups, including transgender people.”
+We need and expect systems like the Department of Corrections to do better when it comes to protecting transgender and other vulnerable people in their custody.”

-The complaint was filed in Ramsey County District Court, Second Judicial District.
-The complaint can be found here.
+The complaint was filed on June 6, 2022 in Ramsey County District Court.

 You Can Help.